Is Decentralized Finance Actually Decentralized? An Interdisciplinary Framework Integrating Network Theory, Agent-Based Simulation, and Longitudinal Evidence from Aave, GHO Issuance, and Cross-Chain Expansion: Empirical Analysis Methods and Results

 \subsubsection{The standard deviation of degree centrality}

 The standard deviation of degree centrality is large (small) when the market is centralized (decentralized) since, in a centralized market, a few hubs have a high degree while the other nodes have only a few connections.
-In the right middle panel of Figure~\ref{fig:five}, we see that the standard deviation of degree centrality first decreased and then increased, suggesting that the market first showed a tendency of decentralization and then of centralization.
-In addition, we plot the significance level of the core-periphery model test and the number of cores returned by the BE algorithm.
-The transaction network is more centralized if the core-periphery test gives a significant result (p<0.05) or the number of cores is lower.
-We observe in the two lowest panels of Figure~\ref{fig:five} that, according to these measures, the AAVE transaction network first decentralized around the middle of the sample period and then centralized toward the end of the sample period.
+In the right middle panel of Figure~\ref{fig:five}, we see that the standard deviation of degree centrality first decreased and then increased, suggesting that the market first showed a tendency toward decentralization and then toward centralization.